neda-ale/Coursera_Capstone/README.md

 This map has the below informations for each Suburb:

--Suburb name
+- Suburb name
--Cluster name
+- Cluster name
--Number of Restaurants
+- Number of Restaurants
--Median weekley income
+- Median weekley income

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figure%20cluster.png "Figure 9: Result of the clustering algorithm.")